What parents/guardians need to know

 I am licensed by the State of Colorado, Department of Human Services, Division of Child Care, 1575 Sherman Street, First Floor, Denver Co.
 80203-1714; 1-303-866-5958; License number 92350.
 The Rules and Regulations for Family Child Care Home can be viewed on the Colorado Department of Human Services website: www.cdhs.state.co.us/childcare.
 As a licensed Childcare provider I have report any suspect of child abuse or neglect to the Larimer County Child Protection Agency, 1-970-679-4490.

-Pink eye until 24 hours after treatment
+Pink eye the child can return to group care 24 hours after the first treatment

 Ringworm child may return once treatment starts